fluent/fluentd-docs-gitbook/how-to-guides/free-alternative-to-splunk-by-fluentd.md

 $ ./bin/elasticsearch
 ```

-Note: You can also install ElasticSearch \(and Kibana\) using RPM/DEB packages.
+Note: You can also install Elasticsearch \(and Kibana\) using RPM/DEB packages.
 For details, please refer to [the official instructions](https://www.elastic.co/downloads).

 ## Set Up Kibana